LoopSR: Looping Sim-and-Real for Lifelong Policy Adaptation of Legged Robots: Methodology

 To the end of retaining the corresponding parameters of the testing environment, we design the network to cash in the latent space for knowledge distillation from real-world trajectories inspired by the advancements in representation learning methods \cite{TAE, VAE, repre_seq}.
 The network architecture and its working flow are exhibited in Fig.~\ref{fig:framework}.

 \textbf{Transformer-based Encoder.} The key encoder, LoopSR-enc draws on Decision Transformer \cite{DT} or specifically follows \cite{GPT} as the backbone while substituting the embedding of returns-to-go with the one of the next observation.
-LoopSR-enc $q_{\theta}(z|o_{1:n}, a_{1:n}, o_{2:n+1})$ receives the total trajectory without reward notation $\mathcal{T} = (o_{1:n}, a_{1:n}, o_{2:n+1})$ as input.
+LoopSR-enc $q_{\theta}(z|o_{1:t}, a_{1:t}, o_{2:t+1})$ receives the total trajectory without reward notation $\mathcal{T} = (o_{1:t}, a_{1:t}, o_{2:t+1})$ as input.
 The output latent variable $z \in \mathbb{R}^{32}$ is the average pooling of the latent $z_i$ from every timestep $i$ and is modeled as a normal distribution following \cite{VAE}.
 To support efficient learning \cite{Gait_representation, ASE}, we project $z$ to an $l_2$ sphere to bound the latent space.

-\textbf{Autoencoder Architecture.} To ensure that $z$ captures enough features from the original trajectory, the training process is modeled as autoencoder(AE)-like with a decoder $q_{\psi}(\hat{o}_{t+1}|z, o_t, a_t)$ to reconstruct the new observations $o_{t+1}$ based on the latent variable $z$, the observations $o_t$ and the actions $a_t$ inspired by \cite{TAE}.
+\textbf{Autoencoder Architecture.} To ensure that $z$ captures enough features from the original trajectory, the training process is modeled as autoencoder(AE)-like with a decoder $q_{\psi}(\hat{o}_{n+1}|z, o_n, a_n)$ to reconstruct the new observations $o_{n+1}$ based on the latent variable $z$, the observations $o_n$ and the actions $a_n$ inspired by \cite{TAE}.
 We follow the common approach to use L2 distance as a supplant for the untractable log probability \cite{TAE, repre_seq, repre_sto_vvp} of the next state prediction:

-\textbf{Contrastive Loss.} To guide the model to implicitly discriminate different terrains, we apply the contrastive loss with the form of supervised InfoNCE loss similar to \cite{supervised_con}.
+\textbf{Contrastive Loss.} To guide the model to discriminate different terrains implicitly, we apply the contrastive loss in the form of supervised InfoNCE loss similar to \cite{supervised_con}.
 The loss is defined to maximize the inner product of $z$ from the trajectories with the same terrain type label, whose theoretical background of maximizing the mutual information between positive samples and the latent representation is well-discussed in \cite{infoNCE, supervised_con}.